What to see, what to do Maldives?

 Astrid is a tourism journalist who has been travelling the roads of South Asia for the past ten years.
 It is quite natural that her steps led her to the Maldives, to take advantage of a few days of rest after months of intense travels in India.
 Love at first sight was immediate.
 How to resist the hypnotic beauty of the archipelago and the kindness of its inhabitants?

-Shops are generally open between 9am and 7pm.
+Stores are generally open between 9am and 7pm.
 Some open earlier, or once the owner is awake, others close later.
-The only rule is that all shops are closed on Fridays between noon and two.
-Even the restaurant hours of the resorts are adapted to allow their Muslim employees to go to the mosque.
+The only valid rule is that all shops are closed on Fridays between noon and two.
+Even resort restaurants adapt their opening hours to allow their Muslim employees to attend the mosque.

-In the island hotels, group activities such as diving, sunset cruises and angling must be booked in advance.
-The number of places on the boats is usually limited.
+On island hotels, group activities such as diving, sunset cruises and angling must be booked in advance.
+The number of places on the boats is generally limited.

-The Maldives is one of the most expensive destinations in the world.
+The Maldives is one of the world's most expensive destinations.
 Since the 1990s, the country has made a 180° turn towards luxury tourism.
-It is necessary to count at least 200 US$ for a night in average season and 500 US$ in high season.
-The only solution to reduce the budget is to go to a local island.
-The night is generally around 80 US$ for a double room with breakfast.
-But be careful with the cost of the transfer.
+As a result, you'll need to pay at least US$250 for a night in mid-season, and US$800 in high season.
+The only way to reduce your budget is to visit a local island.
+Overnight stays generally cost around US$90 for a double room with breakfast.
+But beware of transfer costs.
 The further away the island is from Malé, the more expensive the transfer will be.

-Ramadan is the daily routine for Maldivians for 28 days every year.
-For a month, they do not eat or drink during the daytime hours.
+Ramadan is the daily rhythm of Maldivian life for 28 days every year.
+For a month, they do not eat or drink during daylight hours.
 The end of Ramadan is celebrated with the Eid festival, which adds a special mood to the end of the fast, even in the island hotels.

 Maldivians are big smokers.
-In theory, smoking is forbidden inside restaurants, but as they are mostly open to the 4 winds, men smoke.
-In the island hotels, smoking is generally prohibited in the restaurants and rooms.
+In theory, smoking is forbidden inside restaurants, but as they are usually open to the four winds, the men smoke.
+On island hotels, smoking is generally prohibited in restaurants and rooms.
+More and more island-resorts are providing smoking areas and banning smoking everywhere else.

 Despite the humid climate and the presence of the sea, Maldivians wear decent clothes in their villages.
 Women cover their bodies (and often their heads) and men always wear a T-shirt.
-Shorts are not allowed in mosques and women must be covered from head to toe.
+Shorts are forbidden in mosques, and women must be covered from head to toe.